 All this tells us that Revelation was written at least sometime before Ananus, the seventh "king" / high priest took office in AD 63.

-Ephesus was the capitol of Asia, and once persecution launched against Christians in this city, it spread throughout Asia.
+Ephesus was the capitol of Asia, and once persecution was launched against Christians in this city, it spread throughout Asia.
 This is why Smyrna, some 30 miles or so away from Ephesus, was ABOUT TO experience persecution for "TEN DAYS", or ten years in Revelation 2:10.
-In addition, the Isle of Patmos was under the jurisdiction of Ephesus, so if the disciples had to leave Ephesus, or were banished from Ephesus, the logical place for John to be sent shortly after the silversmiths' riot in AD 59 was to the Isle of Patmos, just off the coast of Ephesus.
-This is when he penned the Revelation to his brothers and companions in tribulation in the seven Asian churches.
+In addition, the Isle of Patmos was under the jurisdiction of Ephesus, so if the disciples had to leave Ephesus, or were banished from Ephesus, the logical place for John to be sent shortly after the persecution started following the silversmiths' riot of AD 57 was to the Isle of Patmos, just off the coast of Ephesus.
+This is when John penned the Revelation to his brothers and companions of the seven Asian churches who were coping with the tribulation that the Ephesian riot had recently instigated.

 I could also add to the list above other external evidence we have proving that John was on Patmos during Nero's reign, but I have posted that elsewhere on this site before.